cloudnative-pg/cloudnative-pg/docs/src/controller.md

 This behavior is specific to PostgreSQL and is not implemented in the `StatefulSet` controller - the latter not being application specific.

-After the user drops a PVC, the `StatefulSet` would just recreate it, leading to a corrupted PostgreSQL instance.
+After the user dropped a PVC, a `StatefulSet` would just recreate it, leading to a corrupted PostgreSQL instance.

 CloudNativePG would instead classify the remaining PVC as unusable, and